Clay County suspect captured in Alabama

 Update 2:36 p.m.

-Clay County Sheriff Eddie Scott said Pickens County, Alabama deputies arrested Finley Friday afternoon.
+Clay County Sheriff Eddie Scott said Pickens County, Alabama deputies arrested Findley Friday afternoon.

 The sheriff said the arrest came after a pursuit that wrecked three police cars and sent one officer to the emergency room.

-Note: Correction: Last name corrected to Findley.